CloudTestDrive/EventLabs/AppDev/container/glassfish_import.md

 ![](images/host-with-glassfish.png)

-Take a note of the IP address and then browse to http://<host-ip-address>:4848 (add security exceptions if required)
+- Take a note of the IP address
+- now browse to http://<host-ip-address>:8080 (plus your usernumber, e.g. 8085) to see the Glassfish welcome screen.

-You should see the Glassfish Administration Console Login form.
+- now browse to http://<host-ip-address>:4848 (plus your usernumber, e.g. 4853) to see the Glassfish Administration Console Login form.

 ![](images/glassfish-console-login.png)